 The drink is topped with whipped cream and dusted with pumpkin spice.

-This drink is excellent without any modifications, but a recent way I’ve learned to order it is with almond milk.
-Though I prefer the way the milk tastes in a latte, there’s something delicious about how the almond flavor combines with the pumpkin flavoring.
+This drink is excellent without any modifications, but a recent way we’ve learned to order it is with almond milk.
+Though milk is the preferred taste in a latte, there’s something delicious about how the almond flavor combines with the pumpkin flavoring.

 Chai Tea Latte